Do you have a dry skin?

-These along side emollients, will help to keep a dry skin well lubricated.
+These along side emollients, will help to keep your dry skin well lubricated.

 Dry skin lacks moisture, it requires ingredients that help to reduce trans-epidermal water loss (TEWL).
-That literally trap water in the skin;s upper layers.
+That literally traps water in the upper layers.

-As water moves up from the dermis (the deepest layer of the skin), it brings hydration to the outer layers of the skin, the epidermis.
+As water moves up from the dermis (the deepest layer of the skin), it brings hydration to the outer layer the epidermis.

 With a dry skin, water is often lost through the cells of the epidermis to evaporation.